brandoz2255/Obsidian-Notes/cyber_stuff/Ciso/Red Hat Linux.md

 [[The CLI]]
 # Everything in linux is runned by the Kernel
-- Distros- are csutomized Os from teh Kernel and provid
+- Distros- are customized Os from the Kernel and provide

 ## MGM Grand
 *  looking to hire a red hat linux system Admin to work 10 hrs a day for $110 ro an hour